 You can order publications online at www.ibm.com/shop/publications/order, or order by phone or fax.
 IBM Software Manufacturing Solutions takes publication orders between 8:30 a.m. and 7:00 p.m.
 EST (Eastern Standard Time).
 The phone number is (800)879-2755.
 The fax number is (800)445-9269.

-Order publications through your IBM representative or the IBM branch office serving your locality.
+You can also order publications through your IBM representative or the IBM branch office serving your locality.